 A selection of papers can be downloaded from Elizabeth Garrett's Author Page at the Social Science Research Network Electronic Library.

-- Cases and Materials on Statutory Interpretation, with W. N. Eskridge, Jr. and P. P. Frickey, American Casebook Series (2012) (West).
+- Cases and Materials on Statutory Interpretation, (with William N. Eskridge and Philip P. Frickey), Thomson/West, 2012.

 - Statutory Interpretation Stories (2011) (Foundation Press) (editor with William N. Eskridge, Jr. and Philip P. Frickey).